 Military Education and Training

-Credit may be granted for a variety of formal military, vocational, and educational programs based on a student’s declared learning program at Howard Community College.
-Students will be awarded credit based on recommendations made by the American Council on Education (ACE), as well as in accordance with the college’s articulation agreements with individual military branches and organizations.
-Official military transcripts, including Community College of the Air Force (CCAF), AARTS, SMART, DD214, DD295 or other military transcripts, must be submitted with a transcript evaluation request form to the office of admissions and advising.
+Credit may be granted for a variety of formal military, vocational, and educational programs based on a student’s declared learning program at HCC.
+Students will be awarded credit based on recommendations made by the ACE, as well as in accordance with the college’s articulation agreements with individual military branches and organizations.
+Official military transcripts, including Joint Services Transcript (JST), Community College of the Air Force (CCAF), or other military transcripts, must be submitted with a transcript evaluation request form to the office of admissions and advising.

 Credit by Examination